Reinerth/authentication-underlying-fundamentals/README.md

-# Advice for deving authentication in a browser-app
+# Advice for deving authentication in a browser-app :key:

 On finding the right decision for the way of authentication in the mass of confusing offers on the net, <br>
 this elementary structure and authentication-flow (see below) should be understood.<br>